Sigafoos/slides/pokemongo/markdown.md

 ## You remember Pokemon Go
 * Walk around, catch Squirtles and stuff
 * It was ridiculously popular for like two months in 2016
-* Then peopel got sick of catching another goddamn Pidgey and stopped playing
+* Then people got sick of catching another goddamn Pidgey and stopped playing

 ## What is dead may never die